lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6b_Use_Batch_API.md

 ### What is this
- The Batch service handles several essential batch computing tasks.
+ The Google Batch service handles several essential batch computing tasks.
- - It manages the job queue
+ - It manages the job queue by...
- - provisions and autoscales resources
+   - provisioning and autoscaling resources
- - runs jobs and executes subtasks
+   - running jobs and executing subtasks
- - automatically handles common errors
+   - automatically handling common errors
- - access the service through the API, the gcloud command line tool, workflow engines, or via UI in Cloud Console.
+ - Access the service through the API, the gcloud command line tool, workflow engines, or via UI in Cloud Console.

 The Google Batch service can...
 - Run batch jobs as a service.
 Batch supports throughput-oriented, HPC, AI/ML, and data processing jobs.
 - Provision compute resources.
 Batch supports all CPU machine families including the newly released T2A Arm instances
 - Use accelerator-optimized resources.
-In collaboration with NVIDIA, Batch supports the use of NVIDIA GPUs when running demanding batch workloads such as ML training, HPC, and graphics simulation.
+Batch supports the use of NVIDIA GPUs for workloads such as ML training, HPC, and graphics simulation.
 - Support common job types including arrays of jobs and multi-node MPI jobs utilizing task parallelization.
 - Handle any executable.
-Bring your scripts or containerized workload.
+Bring your **scripts** or **containerized** workload.
-- Provide flexible provisioning models, including support for **Spot VMs, which offer up to 91% savings** versus regular compute instances, and custom machine types.
+- Support for **Spot VMs, which offer up to 91% savings** (versus regular compute instances), and for custom machine types.
-- Simplify native integrations with Google Cloud services as well as popular workflow engines and tools such as Nextflow.
-The dsub command line tool will be supported imminently.
+- Simplify native integrations with bioinformatics workflow engines and tools such as Nextflow and the `dsub` command line tool.

 ### Key considerations
 This service is currently in preview.
 Also it does NOT yet support the ability to configure integration with a particular Google Cloud VPC.

-### How to do this
+### How to do this - Video Transcoding Example

  <img src="https://github.com/lynnlangit/gcp-for-bioinformatics/blob/master/images/batch-running.png" width=400 align=right>